opencollective/opencollective-frontend-template/README.md

 ### 1. Fork the repository and install dependencies

-Fork the repository, then clone it:
+Click on ["Use this template"](https://github.com/opencollective/opencollective-frontend-template/generate) above (or alternatively, fork the repository) then clone it:

 ```
 git clone https://github.com/opencollective/opencollective-frontend-template.git